algesten/zu/README.md

 * Composable [curried][4] functions, not methods.

-* Selectors returns `Array`s, not "array-like objects".
+* Selectors return `Array`s, not "array-like objects".
 This means functional libraries such as [fnuc][2] and [Ramda][3] can interoperate.